rahulvaish/RecommendationSystems-Python/README.md

 <hr>

-- ###### [Movie Recommender using IMDB Calculation](https://github.com/rahulvaish/RecommendationSystems-Python/tree/RecommendationSystems/MovieRecommender-IMDB) This example illustrates how to recommend movies on the basis of IMDB Formula.
+- ###### [Movie Recommender using IMDB Calculation: This example illustrates how to recommend movies on the basis of IMDB Formula](https://github.com/rahulvaish/RecommendationSystems-Python/tree/RecommendationSystems/MovieRecommender-IMDB) This example illustrates how to recommend movies on the basis of IMDB Formula.

 ###### [[Source Code]](https://github.com/rahulvaish/RecommendationSystems-Python/tree/RecommendationSystems/MovieRecommender-IMDB)